pytorch/tutorials/intermediate_source/torchvision_tutorial.rst

 for the given object detection and segmentation task.
 Namely, image tensors will be wrapped by :class:`torchvision.datapoints.Image`, bounding boxes into :class:`torchvision.datapoints.BoundingBoxes` and masks into :class:`torchvision.datapoints.Mask`.
-As datapoints are :class:`torch.Tensor` subclasses, wrapped objects are also tensors and inherit plain :class:`torch.Tensor` API.
+As datapoints are :class:`torch.Tensor` subclasses, wrapped objects are also tensors and inherit the plain :class:`torch.Tensor` API.
 For more information about torchvision datapoints see `this documentation <https://pytorch.org/vision/main/auto_examples/v2_transforms/plot_transforms_v2.html#sphx-glr-auto-examples-v2-transforms-plot-transforms-v2-py>`_.